 MOL Group processes are compliant with ISO 50001:2011 requirements (energy management system), these are also applied when dealing with procurement of production materials/assets.
 Total cost of ownership (TCO, cost during the life-cycle) is part of the evaluation framework, where energy effective solutions are promoted.
 The origin of the given asset/material is also taken in account during the supplier selection procedure.
-MOL Group is only concluding contracts with suppliers that have been pre-screened from financial, legal and pre-gualified from HSE aspect.
+MOL Group is only concluding contracts with suppliers that have been pre-screened from financial, legal and pre-qualified from HSE aspect.
 MOL Group is committed to be business partner of suppliers with ethical atitude, thus potential suppliers are also subject of ethical pre-screening (i.E. Illicit employment practices, money laundring activities, terrorist financing, bribery, corruption etc. are reasons for disqualifying).
 Sourcing procedures are managed and controlled via a group-wide used system, which ensures transparency and fair competion of such supplier base.
 Official communication channels are always set up to enable traceability.
 Suppliers are also subject to regular post-evaluation, and the results serve a basis to the future cooperation between the parties.
-MOL aroup has built up strong strategic relationship in defined procurement areas ensuring the stabilty and long-term cooperation.
-More information on MOL Group procurement practices can be obtained through the following link:
+MOL Group has built up strong strategic relationship in defined procurement areas ensuring the stability and long-term cooperation.

-During 2019, the total value of contracts signed between MOL Group and locally registered businesses in upstream international countries (Pakistan, Norway and Russia) is EUR 275 mn.
-The difference compared to Y2018 is caused by the increased contracted value in MOL Norge.
+During 2020, the total value of contracts signed between MOL Group and locally registered businesses in upstream international countries (Pakistan, Norway and Russia) is EUR 165mn.